Improving Quantum Simulation Efficiency of Final State Radiation with Dynamic Quantum Circuits: Details of the original Quantum Parton Shower (QPS) algorithm

 \subsubsection{\texorpdfstring{$U_{h}$}{Uh} history update}

-The $U_h$ gate encodes the probability of particular particles emitting.
+The $U_h$ gate encodes the probability of specific particles emitting.
 If there is no emission, then $\ket{h}\rightarrow\ket{0}$ with amplitude $\sqrt{\Delta^{(m)}}$ But if there is an emission, $U_h$ maps $\ket{h}$ to a superposition of basis states that correspond to particle numbers $1$ to $n_I+m$.
 Each state $\ket{1}$ through $\ket{n_I+m}$ gains amplitude equal to the square root probability that the corresponding particle emits.
-In particular, the total probability for a particular particle emitting is equal to the total probability of emission $1-\Delta^{(m)}$ times the conditional emission probability for that particle type.
+In particular, the probability for a specific particle to emit is equal to the total emission probability $1-\Delta^{(m)}$ times the conditional emission probability for that particle type.
 Denote the relative emission probabilities

 Given that an emission occurred, the conditional probability that particle $p$ is the emitter is

 Therefore, $U_h$ prepares the computational basis states of $\ket{h}$ with the following amplitude distribution: